echarso/python_client_server/README.md

 ### micro service execution
 how to run -> python service_starter.py

-flask is used and listens on localhost:5000 endpoints
+flask is used and listens on localhost:5000

+endpoints

 /increase?value=x

 /decrease?value=x

 Flask has been used.

 ### python client code
 how to run -> python atm_client.py

 sends requests to localhot:5000

-endpoints
-/increase?value=x
-/decrease?value=x